 The Children Act 1989, provides the framework for most of the issues relating to children.
 It is child focussed in that it places the welfare of the specific child or children first or as the “paramount consideration” (s1 CA1989).

-In addition to allocating duties to parents, Courts and Local authorities to safeguard children, it, together with its supporting rules and regulations, sets out the types of orders that the Court can make when parents cannot agree the arrangements for their children.
+In addition to allocating duties to parents, Courts and Local authorities to safeguard children, it, together with its supporting rules and regulations, sets out the types of orders that the Court can make when parents cannot agree with the arrangements for their children.

 ‘Child arrangement’ orders define with whom a child lives and who they see and how regularly.
 A child should be able to have a quality relationship with both parents unless it is not safe.
 These orders used to be called “residence” and “contact”.